 ELIGIBILITY: Any artist who has received a Blues Music Award nomination is ineligible.
 All other musicians who have had peripheral and/or professional contact through performance with a Blues Music Award (formerly the W. C. Handy awards) nominee, including but not limited to touring band members and studio musicians, are deemed eligible for the PBPS Blues Challenge.
 The exception is band members of a band nominated for Band of the Year.
 Each member is considered a Blues Music Award nominee even though the band name, not each band member’s name appears on the final ballot.
-The previous year’s first place finishers of the PBPS Blues Challenge are not eligible for two years.
+The first place finishers of the PBPS Blues Challenge are not eligible for two years.
 No Act can have more than 50% people from another Act.

-PARTICIPATION: Order of play in both the Solo/Duo division and the Band division of the PBPS Blues Challenge is determined by a random drawing.
+PARTICIPATION: Order of play in the Solo/Duo Division, the Youth Challenge, and the Band Division of the PBPS Blues Challenge is determined by a random drawing.
 All acts must be available to participate in the final round.
 A spokesperson from each advancing act must be present at the conclusion of Round II for the drawing of time slots in the final round.
 If less than 8 acts are entered in either the solo/duo competition or the band competition, the PBPS may elect to have only one round for that particular division of the Blues Challenge.
 It is agreed by the spokesperson that he/she and each member of the act, do hereby accept full responsibility for all taxes and restrictions related to the PBPS Blues Challenge prizes received by the act.
 Further, each member of the act permits The Blues Foundation, Inc. and the Piedmont Blues Preservation Society (PBPS), the right to make use of his/her/their names, voices, pictures, visage and other likenesses of the act, for the media, including entertainment and music syndicated radio, film and/of television shows presented or produced by the Blues Foundation, Inc. and/or the PBPS.
 In addition, the spokesperson and each member or the act hereby agrees that the Blues Foundation, Inc. and the PBPS will retain total ownership of the program(s) and the right to edit the program(s), the right to broadcast the program(s), the right to copyright the program(s), and the right to license others to use these rights.

 JUDGING INFORMATION: The Piedmont Blues Preservation Society endeavors to provide fair and impartial judging for all sessions of the Blues Challenge.
 No member of the PBPS Board of Directors or any officer of the PBPS will be on the panel of judges.
 By the same standard, no member of the PBPS Board of Directors will be eligible to compete in the Blues Challenge.